finos/code-scanning/README.md

 2. Configures a CVE scanning tool that is specific to the build tool
 3. Defines a list of ignored warnings/errors caused by the CVE scanning

-In the `.github/workflows` folder you'll find a GitHub Action for each of these projects, that you can simply copy and paste into your GitHub repository.
+In the `.github/workflows` folder you'll find a GitHub Action for each of these projects, that you can simply copy/paste into your GitHub repository and edit to align to your project layout:
+- Update the name of the GitHub Action file to `cve-scanning.yml` (and `semgrep.yml`), which allows FINOS to monitor which projects are/aren't adopting the tool; the file name is also reflected in the `on: / push: / path:` section of the action
+- If the build files are located in the root project folder, remove all `working-directory` configurations
+- Adapt runtime versions (ie Node, Python, JVM, etc) with the ones used in your projects

 ## Using FINOS CVE scanning in your project